|

 Louise Harnby is a line editor, copyeditor and proofreader who specializes in working with crime, mystery, suspense and thriller writers.

-These days, it's not uncommon to be asked to edit and proofread onscreen.
+These days, it's commonplace to be asked to edit and proofread onscreen.
 If you're editing in Word, all well and good; you can amend the text directly.
 If you're tackling designed page proofs, you'll probably be working on a PDF.
+Stamps can help.

 The PDF editor's onboard markup tool is one option.
-Using custom stamps is another, and that's what I'll be exploring today.
+Using custom stamps is another, and that's what I'll be exploring in this article.
+Why use custom stamps?

-Creating the stamps is the fiddly part and the most time-consuming.
 Getting the correct size, so that you don’t have to resize each stamp when you’re working on a set of proofs, takes a little time and, of course, creating each individual stamp can seem painstaking.
 However, the job only has to be done once and I’ve been using mine for a couple of years now.
 It’s worth spending some time playing around with your designs early on in order to make life easier for yourself later.
 I’ve created stamps in red, blue and black because my clients have different requirements.
 I used Publisher to create the stamps, but you could use any software with a drawing tool.
 Set up each stamp on a separate page.
 Once you’ve drawn all your stamps convert the file into a PDF.
-Want to use the stamps that I've already created?
-I’m happy to share with colleagues who have the same commitment as I do to improving skills and supporting our industry’s professional standards.
-To access your copies of my stamps, click here – there's no charge.
-If you're using PDF-XChange (I'd recommend you do so), make sure you select the stamps labelled "XChange".
-Note: Please note that my stamps are based on proofreading symbols as defined by BS 5261-2 (2005).
-If you are working outside the UK, not all of the symbols may conform to those you are used to working with.
-For a set of stamps that use US proofreading marks, take a look at KOK Edit's excellent Copyeditors' Knowledge Base – scroll down to 'PDF'.
-Importing customized stamps For installation instructions, and some useful tips, see my article Installation Instructions for Proofreading Stamps.
-Future updates Periodically, I create new or modified stamps to deal with an amendment that's cropping up frequently in a job I'm working on.
-I'll place these additions in the Stamps archive located on the blog sidebar.
-Drop by now and then to see if there's anything new that's of use to you.
-I'll name the post with a description of the stamp and I'll include a picture and downloadable file in case you want to add it.
-Which PDF editor do you use?
-Do you use customized stamps in PDF editors/readers other than Acrobat and PDF-XChange?
-Please let us know in the Comments section so that others can see which software is compatible.
+Want to use the stamps I've already created?

 Louise Harnby is a line editor, copyeditor and proofreader who specializes in working with crime, mystery, suspense and thriller writers.